Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 Like Fastly, KeyCDN prices per region.
 Here’s how the prices break down:

-Custom plans are available for users who plan to use over 150 TB/month.
+Custom plans are available for users using over 100 TB/month.

 KeyCDN is a reliable global CDN provider that you can use for smooth live streaming CDN needs.